AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 ## Accessing Rows

-If you want access a row of a table, first you should access a selection of rows and then perform a [search](#searching) of the row.
+If you want access a row of a table, first you should access a selection of rows and then perform a [search](#searching) of the row in this selection.
 In other words, there is no direct access to rows.

-Rows are defined as instances of the {api:anychart.data.TableSelectable.RowProxy}anychart.data.TableSelectable.RowProxy{api} class, and selections as instances of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api}.
+Please note that rows are defined as instances of the {api:anychart.data.TableSelectable.RowProxy}anychart.data.TableSelectable.RowProxy{api} class, and selections as instances of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api}.

+Manipulating table data often requires accessing rows or selections of rows, so the methods described below are used in some samples in the in the [Data Manipulation](#data_manipulation) section – see [Searching](#searching) and [Iterating](#iterating).

-**1.** To access a **selection of rows**, create an instance of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api} by calling the {api:anychart.data.TableMapping#createSelectable}createSelectable(){api} method on an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}:
+**1. Accessing Selections.** To access a **selection of rows**, create an instance of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api} by calling the {api:anychart.data.TableMapping#createSelectable}createSelectable(){api} method on an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}:

 ```
 selectable = mapping.createSelectable();